 Dulwich College is one of the top ten UK private schools which produced 12% of the UK professional elite.
-Attending a summer English course at Dulwich College enables international students to experience gracious school life of this leading British independent school.
+Attending Dulwich College Summer English Courses enable international students to experience gracious school life of this leading British independent school.

-Dulwich College Summer English Courses are classic English summer school programmes carefully designed for students who want to learn and improve their English, experience an inspirational combination of varied social, culture activities and excursions alongside their structured English tuitions.
+Dulwich College Summer English Courses are designed for students who want to learn and improve their English, experience an inspirational combination of varied social, culture activities and excursions alongside their structured English tuition.
 Students live, study and play in an English speaking, multinational environment, where they have fun, make new friends from around the globe, and enjoy every opportunity to improve their English ability.

 Students are given an English level assessment when they arrive at the school, to make sure they are placed in the right class to really enjoy and learn as much as possible.
 English is taught in small classes of 12-15 students.
 They will be taught by qualified EFL (English as a Foreign Language) teachers who have ability to make language learning fun.
 Students receive 3 hours per day of General English teaching in addition to 6 hours of Language Activities classes and cultural events per week.

 Dulwich College Summer English Courses consist of a well-balanced programme of English tuition, activities, sports and excursions.
 It includes:

-- 30 hours of English tuition over two weeks (including juice breaks)
+- 15 hours of English tuition per week

 - Full afternoon and evening activity programme on non-excursion days